-From 1 April 2023, a range of new reforms to the R&D tax credit scheme will be introduced, including several measures to prevent abuse of the R&D tax credit scheme.
+From 1 April 2023, a range of new reforms to the R&D tax credit scheme were introduced, including several measures to prevent abuse of the R&D tax credit scheme.
 One of these is the requirement to submit a Claim Notification to ensure your R&D tax credit claim is valid.

 Not everyone is required to submit a notification.
 HMRC has proposed that it should be mandatory for: